vimalanandans/Middleware/README.md

     * ...
     * settings.gradle -> contains list of all modules to be include from xlight, party, other examples. *(IMPORTANT: This can be changed going forward such that each major show-case application/example has its own settings.gradle and build configurations)*
     * build.gradle -> common configurations across modules/group of modules
 * bezirk helper files/configurations.
-For instance, licensing, gradle helper files required across middleware, core-services and examples.
+For instance, licensing, gradle helper files required across middleware, core-zirks and examples.

 ## Approach
 * Migrate files from existing projects to respective directories to ensure git tracking for future references.